xapax/security/xml_external_entity_attack.md

 <?xml version="1.0" encoding="ISO-8859-1"?>
  <!DOCTYPE foo [
   <!ELEMENT foo ANY >
-  <!ENTITY xxe SYSTEM "file:///dev/random" >]><foo>&xxe;</foo>
+  <!ENTITY xxe SYSTEM "file:///etc/passwd" >]><foo>&xxe;</foo>
 ```

 The elemet can be whatever, it doesn't matter.
 The xxe is the "variable" where the content of /dev/random get stored.
 And by dereferencing it in the foo-tag the content gets outputted.This way an attacker might be able to read files from the local system, like boot.ini or passwd.
+SYSTEM means that what is to be included can be found locally on the filesystem.

 In php-applications where the expect module is loaded it is possible to get RCE.
 It is not a very common vulnerability, but still good to know.